This post may include affiliate links. Thank you for your support.

 - Rinse Shrimp: In a medium bowl, add 2 cups of room temperature filtered water and the remaining ¼ teaspoon of sea salt.
 Whisk or stir to combine.
 Next, add the raw shrimp and use your hands to make sure all the shrimp are submerged in the salty water.
 Set the bowl aside and let the shrimp soak for 5 to 15 minutes.
 Then, rinse the shrimp in a colander, drain, and pat the shrimp thoroughly dry with paper towels.

-- Coat Shrimp: Transfer the rinsed and dried shrimp to a large mixing bowl and add the cornstarch.
+- Coat Shrimp in Cornstarch: Transfer the rinsed and dried shrimp to a large mixing bowl and add the cornstarch.
 Toss to coat the shrimp thoroughly and evenly with the starch.

-- Cook Shrimp in Two Batches: Heat the oil in a wok or skillet over medium to medium-high heat to 350 to 375-degrees Fahrenheit.
-Once the oil is nearly smoking, work quickly and add half of the shrimp to the hot oil.
+- Cook Shrimp in Two Batches: Heat the oil in a wok or skillet over medium-high heat (around 375-degrees Fahrenheit).
+Once the oil is nearly smoking – working quickly, add half of the shrimp to the hot oil.
 Cook the shrimp, tossing and stirring occasionally to ensure even cooking, for 2-3 minutes, or until the shrimp are almost cooked through.
 Then, use a slotted spoon to remove the shrimp to a paper towel lined plate to drain excess grease and set aside.
-Repeat cooking the remaining shrimp adding more oil to the pan as needed.Wipe Pan: When all the shrimp are fried and removed to a paper towel lined plate or tray, use tongs to hold a sheet of paper towel and wipe the pan clean of excess oil.
+Repeat cooking the remaining shrimp adding more oil to the pan as needed.Wipe Pan Before Proceeding: When all the shrimp are fried and removed to a paper towel lined plate or tray, use tongs to hold a sheet of paper towel and wipe the pan clean of excess oil.

-- Add Shrimp and Salt/Pepper Mixture: Add the fried shrimp back to the pan, along with the pepper and salt mixture.
+- Toss Shrimp with the Salt/Pepper Mixture: Add the fried shrimp back to the pan, along with the pepper and salt mixture.
 Toss and stir until the shrimp are completely coated in the spices and fragrant, about 30 seconds to 1 minute.
 Then, immediately remove the pan from the heat.

-- Garnish and Serve: Tip the Chinese salt and pepper shrimp onto a serving platter and garnish with the dark green scallions and flakey sea salt.
+- Garnish and Serve Salt and Pepper Shrimp: Tip the Chinese salt and pepper shrimp onto a serving platter and garnish with the dark green scallions and flakey sea salt.
 Serve with lime cilantro aioli and lime wedges on the side and enjoy immediately.

 Notes